ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 template_parameters
   Options to set the way Jinja2 will process templates.

-  Jinja2 already sets defaults for the markers it uses, you can find more information at its \ `official documentation <https://jinja.palletsprojects.com/en/latest/templates/>`__\ .
+  Jinja2 already sets defaults for the markers it uses, you can find more information at its `official documentation <https://jinja.palletsprojects.com/en/latest/templates/>`_.

-  These options are ignored unless \ :literal:`use\_template`\  is true.
+  These options are ignored unless ``use_template`` is true.

   | **required**: False
   | **type**: dict